-These extended Aerospace UP hours focus on innovation and technology related subjects: R&D, funding, sustainable aviation, additive manufacturing, electrification, specialist composites, Industry 4.0, what help companies can get from the University of Nottingham and other research and technology bodies . . .
+These extended Aerospace UP hours focus on innovation and technology related subjects: R&D, funding, greener aviation, additive manufacturing, aircraft electrification, specialist composites, Industry 4.0, what help companies can get from the University of Nottingham and other research and technology bodies . . .

 More about the meeting